cowboyd/recomplete.js/README.md

 That's where recomplete comes in.
 It seeks to make the question of "what's the best completion plugin for framework X?"  obsolete.

-That's because autocompletion isn't widget, it's a work flow.
-It's a workflow that exists outside the scope of any one UI framework, and Recomplete.js seeks to capture that workflow in a simple JavaScript model that can be represented it in any medium, visual or otherwise..
+That's because autocompletion isn't a widget, it's a workflow.
+It's a workflow that exists outside the scope of any one UI framework, and Recomplete.js seeks to capture that workflow in a simple JavaScript model that can be represented in any medium, visual or otherwise..

 In other words, Recomplete doesn't give you an autocomplete widget, but what it does do is make building your own that is custom-fit